lix-project/lix/doc/manual/src/contributing/hacking.md

 $ meson test -C build --suite=installcheck
 ```

-(Check and installcheck may both be done after install, allowing you to omit the --suite argument entirely, but this is the order package.nix runs them in.)

-This will install Lix to `$PWD/outputs`, the `/bin` of which is prepended to PATH in the development shells.
+In both cases, Lix will be installed to `$PWD/outputs`, the `/bin` of which is prepended to PATH in the development shells.

 If the tests fail and Meson helpfully has no output for why, use the `--print-error-logs` option to `meson test`.